omegasenior/topbiketoursportugal/content/tours/north-of-portugal-bike-tour.md

       communities through these lands.
 The city of Valença is a historical town in the north of Portugal.
 It is located right on the border with Spain, separated by the beautiful Minho River, and surrounded by ramparts atop a hill, boasting a long defensive look.
-With very old origins, assumingly, the presence of human communities in this territory date since.
     location:
       lat: '42.0270455'
       lng: '-8.6428831'
-    title: 'Day 2: Melgaço – Valença,  (43 km) plus extra track to Tui (6 km)'
+    title: 'Day 2: Melgaço – Valença, (43 km) plus an extra track to Tui (6 km)'
   - day: '3'
     description: >-
       Leaving Valença, continue along with the Minho river.
 One of today's